 - Place the lampshade on its side with the seam on one edge of the paper, leaving enough room to roll the shade over the paper.

 - Starting at the seam on the lampshade, trace the shape of the top and bottom edges of the shade onto the paper, being careful not to get pen or pencil marks on the lampshade.

 - Carefully roll the shade along the paper, marking the top and bottom edges on the paper until you get to the seam again.

 - Remove the shade from the paper.

-- Adding 1" at the top and bottom and at the seam line, cut the pattern of the shade from the paper.
+- Adding one inch at the top and bottom and at the seam line, cut the pattern of the shade from the paper.